 "And one of your great charms.
-You have loyalty to your passions too?"
+You have loyalty to your passions as well as your pet peeves?"
 His expression was intense as he waited for her reply.

 "Vulcans aren't real big on small talk, I guess?"

 "Talking around the subject is illogical.
-Why should we discuss things that neither of us really cares about when there is one subject that holds a deep interest for us both?"
+Why should we not discuss things that hold a deep interest for us?"
 He leaned toward her.
-"Unless I am mistaken as to the level of your interest?"
+"Unless I am overestimating the level of your interest?"